Electric Six: 2010s

 On March 24, 2015, it was announced that bassist Smorgasbord was to leave the band.
 He was subsequently replaced by Matt Tompkins, AKA Rob Lower, from the band Mighty Tiny.

-On October 2, 2015, the band released its eleventh studio album, entitled Bitch, Don't Let Me Die!
+On October 2, 2015, the band released its eleventh studio album, titled Bitch, Don't Let Me Die!
 It was originally released for streaming via Spotify on Metropolis Records.

 On January 7, 2016, the band suggested via their Instagram page that longtime drummer Percussion World would be leaving the group.
 A few weeks later, he surfaced as the new drummer for Celtic punk band Flogging Molly under his real name, Mike Alonso.
 He was replaced by Noah Appel, AKA Two-Handed Bob, who also was in Mighty Tiny with Matt Tompkins earlier.

-2016 saw the fruition of the band's Roulette Stars of Metro Detroit project - a mockumentary feature film starring the band as themselves, funded by Kickstarter and complete with soundtrack album.
+2016 saw the fruition of the band's Roulette Stars of Metro Detroit project, a mockumentary feature film starring the band as themselves, funded by Kickstarter and complete with soundtrack album.

 On July 29, 2016, the band announced its twelfth studio album, Fresh Blood for Tired Vampyres, which was released on October 7, 2016.
 Two Handed Bob left and was replaced by Hyperkube Bonanza (Ray Kubian).
-In September, the band launched a Kickstarter campaign to fund You're Welcome!, a double-album with one disc being a covers album - a sequel to Mimicry - and the second disc being a live album - a sequel to Absolute Pleasure.
+In September, the band launched a Kickstarter campaign to fund You're Welcome!, a double-album with one disc being a covers album – a sequel to Mimicry – and the second disc being a live album – a sequel to Absolute Pleasure.
 The live album contained the show recorded at the O2 Academy in Oxford on the 22nd of April 2017.
 You're Welcome! was released in September 2017.

-In October 2017, Electric Six released its thirteenth studio album, How Dare You?.
-In November, the band launched a Kickstarter campaign to fund production of a double album entitled A Very Electric SiXmas and Chill Out! with the first disc being a Christmas studio album and the second disc a live album containing a set of stripped-down versions of the band's songs.
+In October 2017, Electric Six released its thirteenth studio album, How Dare You?
+In November, the band launched a Kickstarter campaign to fund production of a double album titled A Very Electric SiXmas and Chill Out! with the first disc being a Christmas studio album and the second disc a live album containing a set of stripped-down versions of the band's songs.

-In July 2018, the band announced that its fourteenth studio album would be entitled Bride of the Devil.
+In July 2018, the band announced that its fourteenth studio album would be titled Bride of the Devil.
 It was released on October 5, 2018.